 Laparoscopic Colorectal Surgery

 Minimally invasive laparoscopic colorectal surgery may be recommended in order to treat many disorders that require removal of a portion of the large intestine.
 These conditions include benign colorectal polyps not amenable to endoscopic removal, malignant polyps, colorectal cancers, diverticular disease, rectal prolapse as well as others.
-In addition to laparoscopic colorectal surgery, a newer option is also available in order to accomplish the procedures in a minimally invasive manner.

 Robotic Colorectal Surgery

 Performing minimally invasive colorectal surgery with the da Vinci® robotic system has many advantages.
 This advanced technology features the use of a magnified 3D HD vision system and special wristed instruments that bend and rotate far greater than the human hand.
 The da Vinci® robotic technology enables a surgeon to operate with enhanced vision, precision and control.
-The ability to work in the pelvis with improved visualization and access is dramatic with respect to the use of the robotic system.
+The ability to work in the colon and rectal area with improved visualization and access is dramatic with respect to the use of the robotic system.
 This allows the surgeon a better ability to preserve the anal sphincter in low rectal cancers in particular.
 In addition, the da Vinci® robotic system offers integrated fluorescence imaging which allows a surgeon to assess the blood supply of the colon and rectum that they are going to connect during an operation.